A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Simulation

 \subsection{Simulation results}

 The results of clustering based on the Silhouette method are summarized in Table~\ref{tab:clustering_results}.
-When only a single cluster existed, the cluster structure could not be clearly identified.
-However, in Scenarios~2 and~3, where multiple cluster structures were present, the proposed method successfully identified the clusters and demonstrated better performance than the approach using only the efficacy probability (e.g., ORR).
+When the true basket structure consisted of a single cluster, the silhouette-based procedure frequently selected more than one cluster, indicating a tendency toward over-partitioning in homogeneous settings.
+In contrast, under Scenarios~2 and~3, where latent heterogeneity was present, the proposed method more frequently recovered the underlying grouping structure than the ORR-only comparator, although recovery was imperfect, particularly in the three-cluster setting.